SamerN88/dre-basic/README.md

 ## What is dre-basic?

-This project is meant to be a basic demo of how **dynamic radix encryption (DRE)** can be implemented.
+This project is meant to be a basic demo of how **dynamic radix encryption (DRE)** can be implemented, as well as a challenge for the public.
 DRE is essentially base conversion, except the input and output symbol sets are unknown.

 Usually when we do base conversion, we use standard symbol sets like binary (`01`), decimal (`0123456789`), or hex (`0123456789ABCDEF`).
 Since we all know about these symbol sets, we can easily convert bases in a standard way, like so: